zacharyhezhi/Blueegg/README.md

 	Overarching
 	• Font (Explanation: need the purchased font)

+	[Navbar]
+	• Padding issue with work and about us

 	 [Footer]
-	• The contact forms(Explanation : the red arrow need to be replaced)
+	• The contact forms
+	(Explanation : the red arrow need to be replaced)

 	Homepage